lukejones/designchallenge/challenges/2018-05-01-chat-application.md

 ---
 title: Chat Application
 summary: This exercise is to design the home screen for an iOS app based around “discussions” or chat rooms.
 The app has a number of predetermined “channels” based on topics such as cooking, science, and movies.
-Users can participate in or create new “discussions” to go within any of the channels (e.g. “What is the best kind of rice?” in the cooking channel).
+Users can participate in or create new “discussions” to go within any of the channels (e.g. “What is the best kind of rice?”).
 author: Luke Jones
 authorurl: https://lukejones.me
 ---